 We recommend you use FileZilla, but our FTP server is compatible with all client programs.

 FileZilla is a free, open-source FTP client that can be downloaded from http://filezilla-project.org/

 FileZilla is available for both Mac and Windows.

 Go to the http://filezilla-project.org and download the latest version of FileZilla client for your operating system.
 Follow the on-screen instructions to install.

 2) Setting up FileZilla

-Launch FileZilla and locate the Host, Username and Password fields at the top of the window.
-Enter one of the following Host addresses depending on your location:
+Launch FileZilla and locate the Host, Username, and Password fields at the top of the window.
+Enter the following Host address: